danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/11 Troubleshooting query performance in Azure Database for PostgreSQL Single Server/readme.md

    >Seq Scan means PostgreSQL is examining the whole table to get the rows it needs to return... not efficient at all!

-   There query has contidion in the WHERE clause to filter by *id*
+   The query has a condition in the WHERE clause to filter by *id*.

    Review the indexes for *largetable* by executing: